microsoft/winget-cli/doc/specs/#980 - Apps and Features entries version mapping.md

 Version `> 3.0` is greater than version `2.9`

 **Note:** It is recommended for package authors to update ARP version info for all package versions of a package for better version mapping if this feature is to be used for a package.

+**Note:** Given the limited support for multiple component packages by Winget as of the writing, if a package has multiple components to be installed, it is recommended for package authors to only list the `DisplayName`s of the primary component for better version mapping results.

 ## UI/UX Design